wmdev0808/Laravel/challenge-001/README.md

 ## 65. Extract Form-Specific Blade Components

+- Things You'll Learn

+  - Form HTML Refactoring
+  - Form Blade Components

+- About

+  In this video, you'll learn how to clean up the HTML for a form by extracting a series of reusable "pieces" that can be used to construct each section.
+We'll of course use Blade components to allow for this.

 ## 66. Extend the Admin Layout

 ## 67. Create a Form to Edit and Delete Posts